 Vacuuming is the easiest and most effective way to keep your carpet clean.
 Regular vacuuming can also have the largest impact on the air you breathe.
-We’ll present all sorts of guidelines for cleaning, removing stains, and dealing with various problems.
+Auckland Carpet Cleaning will present all sorts of guidelines for cleaning, removing stains, and dealing with various problems.

 For now, though, we’ll get to the basics:

 Carpets need to be vacuumed cleaned once a week and more often in areas of heavy traffic.
-Frequent vacuuming prolongs the life of your carpets by preventing a buildup of gritty particles that can cut carpets fibers.
-Every few weeks, take a little extra time and use your crevice tool for cleaning around baseboards and radiators and in other hard-to-reach places.
+Frequent vacuuming prolongs the life of your carpets.
+Generally, by preventing a buildup of gritty particles that can cut carpets fibers.
+Every few weeks, take a little extra time and use your crevice tool for cleaning around baseboards and radiators.
+As well as hard to reach places.

-To vacuum clean wall-to-wall carpeting, divide the floor into quadrants and vacuum an entire quadrant before moving on to the next.
-Take your time when you vacuum clean carpets, especially plush carpets in which dirt is sure to be deeply embedded.
+To vacuum clean wall to wall carpeting, divide the floor into quadrants and vacuum an entire quadrant before moving on to the next.
+Take your time when you vacuum clean carpets.
+Specially plush carpets in which dirt is sure to be deeply embedded.
 One pass with a high-powered upright is not enough.
-Go over each section of carpeting several times, and work slowly to allow the suction to remove all the ground-in dust and dirt.
+Go over each section of carpeting several times.
+Then work slowly to allow the suction to remove all the ground in dust and dirt.
 Pay special attention to the areas where people sit and move their feet.
 Vacuum these areas of heavy traffic with a crisscross pattern of overlapping strokes.
 Soil retardants can be applied to new carpets or to newly cleaned carpets.
 Follow manufacturers’ advice.
 Apply soil retardants only with professional equipment using the recommended application techniques.
 Add baking soda to the bag in your vacuum to fight odors.

-Odors are one thing — spots and spills are quite another.
-Spots and spills happen to just about every carpet and can be difficult to remove.
+Odors are one thing, spots and spills are quite another.
+This happen to just about every carpet and can be difficult to remove.
 In the next section, we’ll offer some pointers for getting rid of those blemishes.

 Carpet Cleaning Spots and Spills